CodeNameAshley/MCRCodes-virtual-pet/README.md

 ## 💜 Description 💜

-virtual-pet is based on the concept of Tamagotchi.
-A pet is created through using class function, class contains a name constructor, with instances age, fitness, and hunger.
-A grow up methos adds values to these instances, as well as methods to feed and walk will decrease the values of the instances. check up method returns the current values of the instances, and is alive property checks whether the pet is still alive dependant on threshold of all instances.
+This project is based on the concept of Tamagotchi.
+A pet is created using a class function, Pet class contains a name constructor, which include instances of age, fitness, and hunger.
+It contains a few methods such as - growUp which adds values to the above instances.
+It also includes methods to feed and walk the pet which will decrease the values of its respective instances.
+Last method is the checkUp method which returns the current values of the instances above.
+There is also an isAlive property which checks whether the pet is still alive dependant on threshold of all instances.

+In this project -

+	*You can give them a name
+	*They can get older
+	*As they get older, they get hungrier and less fit *You can walk your pet to increase it's fitness. 🏃‍♂️ *You can feed your pet to decrease it's hunger. 🍕 *You can talk to your pet to see if it needs feeding or walking *If your pet gets too hungry or unfit, it will DIE 💀 *If your pet gets to 30 days old it will DIE 😢

 ## 🏁 Getting Started 🏁